 If you use these expenses to figure the credit and they are more than the earned income limit or the dollar limit, discussed later, you can add the excess to your medical expenses.
 However, if you use your total expenses to figure your medical expense deduction, you cannot use any part of them to figure your credit.
 For information on medical expenses, see Publication 502, Medical and Dental Expenses.

-Amounts excluded from your income under your employer's dependent care benefits plan can-CAUTION not be used to claim a medical expense deduction.
+Amounts excluded from your income under your employer's dependent care benefits plan cannot be used to claim a medical expense deduction.

-Employer's Dependent Care Benefits
+Dependent Care Benefits